astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 STUDENT.
 Is that a limitation that has to do with the correspondence of λProlog to logic?

 ADVISOR.
-Not really, I believe that is because of implementation concerns mostly -- it would significantly complicate VMs for the language.
+Not really; I believe it is because of implementation concerns mostly -- it would significantly complicate VMs for the language.
 But Makam is interpreted, so it sidesteps that.

 STUDENT.
 Interesting.
 So let me try doing the typing rule now.
-I'll add a type for multiple argument functions.
+I'll add a type for multiple-argument functions.
 Would this work?

 <!-- add just this line to makam:
 ```makam